SquidFlow/helm-example-app/README.md

 To update the chart version:

 1. Pull the new version
-2. Extract it to the templates directory
+2. Extract it to the manifest directory
 3. Update the environment-specific values files as needed

 ## Contributing